fabianaapateanu/training-mobile-basic-practice-project/README.md

         public void testSettings() throws InterruptedException {
         }
     ```
-    The test method will also throw an exception of type `InterruptedException` because this is the one needed by the Java `Thread.sleep()` method.
+     :exclamation: The test method will also throw an exception of type `InterruptedException` because this is the one needed by the Java `Thread.sleep()` method.

 ## Test method
 The test method needs to implement all the test steps from the above described scenario.